 Squirrels disturb insulation and enlarge holes that may already exist in your walls or roof, in order to come and go with greater ease.
 This can also become costly to repair, not to mention the money you are paying out because of heat loss.

 If you have discovered squirrels, or any other pest, living in your attic, Rottler Pest & Lawn Solutions can help.
-We provide fast, effective, humane pest removal so that you don't have to live with things that go bump in the day or night.
+We provide fast, effective rodent control and humane wildlife removal so that you don't have to live with things that go bump in the day or night.
 Give us a call for your FREE inspection, and we'll be happy to take care of that for you.